Implementing HIPAA-Compliant Audit Trails in LIMS: A Step-by-Step Engineering Guide

 Before production deployment, execute the following validation sequence:

-2. Clock Skew Validation: Intentionally desynchronize node clocks by ±5 seconds.
-Verify the aggregation layer rejects out-of-order timestamps or applies monotonic correction without altering timestamp_utc.
+payload_sha256matches the raw input.
+Confirm no silent truncation occurs during regex parsing. - Clock Skew Validation: Intentionally desynchronize node clocks by ±5 seconds.
+Verify the aggregation layer rejects out-of-order timestamps or applies monotonic correction without altering

-3. Dead-Letter Replay: Trigger a SegmentMappingError, confirm DLQ insertion, simulate service recovery, and verify the replayed event retains original metadata without duplicate audit_event_id generation.
+timestamp_utc. - Dead-Letter Replay: Trigger a mapping failure, confirm DLQ insertion, simulate service recovery, and verify the replayed event retains original metadata without duplicate

 Reference official HIPAA Security Rule Technical Safeguards documentation to validate that your implementation satisfies audit control, integrity, and transmission security requirements.